PaloAltoNetworks/bahamut/README.md

 			return err
 		}

-		// Unmarshal the quote.
+		// Unmarshal it.
 		if err := json.NewDecoder(resp.Body).Decode(&data); err != nil {
 			return err
 		}

-		// Create a new Greeting object and set its message g := models.NewGreeting()
+		// Create a new Greeting object and set its message. g := models.NewGreeting()
 		g.Message = data[0].Content

-		// Append the new Greeting to the GreetingLists. greetings = append(greetings, g)
+		// Append it to the GreetingLists.
+		greetings = append(greetings, g)
 	}